Maria Adelaida Lopez

 Simultaneously intriguing, disturbing yet strangely absorbing.
 In the artist's own words:

-"I strive to create dichotomies between the sensual and the horrific, the beautiful and the destructive"
+"I strive to create dichotomies between the sensual and the horrific, the beautiful and the destructive"Go to artist's website.

 Link via Artist A Day.